codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 * For existing installations, commit changes to the installation repository by modifying the `app-proxy ingress` and `<runtime-name>.yaml`
   See [(Optional) Internal ingress host configuration for existing hybrid runtimes](#optional-internal-ingress-host-configuration-for-existing-hybrid-runtimes).

+#### Gateway API controller flags

+**Gateway name**
+Required.
+The name of the gateway for runtime installation.

+* CLI wizard: Select the gateway name for runtime installation from the list displayed.
+* Silent install: Explicitly specify the gateway name through the `--gateway-name` flag.
+Otherwise, runtime installation fails.

+**Gateway namespace**
+Required.
+The namespace with the **Gateway name**.
+For both CLI wizard and Silent install,  specify the namespace through the `--gateway-namespace` flag.

+**Ingress host**
+Required.
+The IP address or host name of the gateway controller component.

+* CLI wizard: Automatically selects and displays the host, either from the cluster or the ingress controller associated with the **Ingress class**.
+* Silent install: Add the `--ingress-host` flag.
+If a value is not provided, takes the host from the gaeway controller associated with the **Ingress class**.
+  > Important: For AWS ALB, the ingress host is created post-installation.
+However, when prompted, add the domain name you will create in `Route 53` as the ingress host.

+**Insecure ingress hosts**
+TLS certificates for the ingress host:  If the ingress host does not have a valid TLS certificate, you can continue with the installation in insecure mode, which disables certificate validation.

+* CLI wizard: Automatically detects and prompts you to confirm continuing the installation in insecure mode.
+* Silent install: To continue with the installation in insecure mode, add the `--insecure-ingress-host` flag.

 #### Git repository <!---and provider --->flags